daveKoala/blog/_pages/bragging.md

 ---

+## Azure Container Apps Migration & Modernization

+**Challenge:**

+Our original setup on Azure AKS was expensive (approximately £6k/month), overly complex, and dependent on niche expertise that our team didn’t possess.
+The AKS environment was built by an external contractor, making reliable disaster recovery a significant concern.

+**Solution:**

+We migrated our backend services from AKS to Azure Container Apps (ACA).
+Leveraging ACA alongside integrated services such as Traffic Manager and vNets, we created a hosting environment that was robust, easier to manage, and far more cost-effective.

+### Key Outcomes:

+**Robustness:**

+Managed services meant that Azure automatically handled updates, reducing operational overhead.

+**Reliability:**

+Automated improvement recommendations and integrated logging enhanced system stability.

+**Cost Effectiveness:**

+Monthly hosting expenses dropped from approximately £6k to £1.5k, yielding significant savings while bolstering service confidence.

+**Disaster Recovery:**

+By automating environment deployments via Bicep templates, our environments became disposable.
+With a few PRs or manual triggers, we could rapidly spin up new environments—eliminating prolonged downtimes and allowing time to diagnose issues and incorporate improvements.

+**Team and Business Impact:**

+The company gained greater confidence in its product (demonstrated by a live environment rebuild during a meeting), while the team expanded its expertise in managing outages, ensuring we are prepared even though no major incidents have occurred.

+### Additional Reflections:

+**Positive:**
+The migration streamlined operations and improved overall system transparency, allowing developers to easily understand the architecture.
+A live demo of rapid environment provisioning served as a compelling proof of concept for stakeholders.

+**Constructive Considerations:**

+## While a few manual steps (like configuring Traffic Manager redirects) required documented interventions, these were minimal.
+ACA does not expose all the settings and features that AKS does, but that has not really an issue as our work loads don't do anything 'out the ordinary'

 ## Rethinking Native Apps: Delivering Efficiency & a Unified Experience - _2024_

 - **Challenge:** Developing both desktop and native app versions was slow and expensive for our small team.
 The “write once, use anywhere” promise was overhyped.